SocksTheWolf/DeckConnectSite/_pages/download.md

 dl_notice:
   show: false
   text: Please note that any purchases are per-seat and are based on if you are editing/creating any actions in an Unreal Editor/Application.
-excerpt: Download options for DeckConnect and FAQ regarding purchasing
+excerpt: Download options for DeckConnect and purchase FAQ
 pricing_table:
   - name: Stream Deck Plugin
     color: "#4182e4"